Documentation

 Prerequisites

 A deployed site with Cloudflare Web Analytics (enabled automatically).
+Works on the free Cloudflare plan.
 First time: a one-time setup to create a scoped API token for analytics access (~1 minute).

 Privacy